 These drops also have an enzymatic formula which will help treat and ultimately break down any bacteria.
 Remember the dog’s ear is L-shaped and reaches much further down than what you can see.
 Being able to get right down into the ear with a formula that will clean, soothe, and treat any issues is exactly the right course of action.

-These over the counter dog ear drops offer owners great value for the money and are certainly one of the best dog ear drops on the market.
+These over the counter ear drops for dogs offer owners great value for the money and are certainly one of the best dog ear drops on the market.
 They are an easy answer to everyday cleaning as well as treating any issues that may occur, which cuts out the need for separate products for both needs.

 They offer fantastic protection against a wide range of bacteria that can wreak havoc on your dog’s health, especially as ear infections can be very distressing to your pet, plus they are easy to use.